Stephanie-Chou/DBCnotes/AngularandRails.md

 };
 ```

-**Angular Model**
+###Angular Model
 In angular, that AJAX call and the multiple models can all get condensed into one Controller.
-Quick vocab for angular:
+**Angular Vocab**
 Controller: the 'business logic' behind the views
 Scope: context where the model is stored so that controllers, directives and expressions can access it
 The controller is where we make the AJAX call.
 You store your collection of posts in a single array called '$scope.posts'.